Ocean as buffer

 Ocean gleaning

 The book Ocean Gleaning tracks more than 17 years of US conceptual artist, activist and ecofeminist Pam Longobardi’s art and research around the world through the Drifters Project, which she founded in 2006 as an ongoing intervention in which she mobilises citizens, students, scientists, filmmakers and Indigenous communities in labour-intensive cleaning of sea caves, beaches and coastlines worldwide.
 She says: “Travelling on major expeditions or just walking on the beach, I hunt for and remove plastics that have been tossed about on a long journey through ocean ecosystems.”
 Using what she finds, she creates artworks that draw attention to the issue of plastic pollution.
-Longobardi is a former artist-in-nature with the Oceanic Society.
+Longobardi is an artist-in-nature with the Oceanic Society.

 Action: visit tinyurl.com/UNEP-reduce-plastic for advice on how you can cut down on single-use plastic.